mikearnaldi/workers-conf-2022/slides/03-intro-to-effect.md

 <v-clicks>

 - Logger: Multi-Level & Abstract Logger
-- Ref: Keep State in Context with potentially Syncronized access and updates
+- Ref: Mutable Reference to immutable State with potentially Syncronized access and updates
 - Schedule: Time-based Scheduling Policies
 - Stream: Pull Based Effectful Streams (like an Effect that can produce 0 - infinite values)
 - Deferred: Like a Promise of an Effect that may be fulfilled at a later point